-A highly motivated employee can be defined as one who needs little supervision.
+How to motivate employees is a common question.
+Let’s start with understanding exactly what are motivated employees.
+The simplest definition would be employees that require little supervision.
 They are self-motivated.
-This type of employee does not have to be watched or told what to do.
-They are driven and goal oriented, on their own.
-They take pride in their work accomplishments.
+These employees do not have to be watched or told what to do.
+They are driven and goal-oriented, entirely, on their own.
+They take sincere pride in their work accomplishments.

 “Whether you think you can, or you think you can’t—you’re right.” —Henry Ford